 These settings are just a starting point and will vary from situation to situation and phone to phone.
 You’ll want to adjust them slowly and take several test shots along the way.

 Ultimately, purchasing an inexpensive tripod will fetch you the best results.

 Taking great photos on your iPhone

-- Open your camera and find the yellow box that we all seem to ignore.
-By selecting the object you are trying to take a photo of, the yellow box will appear.
-This adjusts your exposure, so your phone’s lighting is in the right place.
+- Open your camera and find the yellow box we all seem to ignore.
+Selecting the object you are trying to take a photo of, the yellow box will appear.
+This adjusts your exposure, so your phone’s lighting is right.